-The proposed neighborhood plan identifies the proposed site as Residential Low-Medium on the future places map.
-These areas are "primarily residential with a mix of single and two-unit homes interspersed amongst lower-scale, multi-unit building" (p.
-35).
+Similar to Blueprint Denver, the future place type in the Near Southeast Area Plan identifies the site as Residential Low-Medium on the future places map.
 G-MU-5 allows a variation of residential building types and the lower-scale buildings that are permitted "provide a transition to Urban and Urban Edge Neighborhood contexts" (DZC 6.2.2.1.C), which are located directly west of the site.